ford

 Etymology

-From Middle English ford, from Old English ford, from Proto-West Germanic *furdu, from Proto-Germanic *furduz, from Proto-Indo-European *pértus (crossing).
+Inherited from Middle English fōrd, from Old English ford, from Proto-West Germanic *furdu, from Proto-Germanic *furduz, from Proto-Indo-European *pértus (crossing).

-Cognate with firth, fjord, and fjard (via Old Norse), Low German Föörd, Dutch voord, German Furt, Norwegian and Danish fjord, and more distantly with English port (via Latin).
-See also forth and Persian پل (pol).
+Doublet of firth, fjord, and fjard, all via Old Norse; and port, distantly via Latin.
+Cognate with Low German Föörd, Dutch voord, German Furt, Norwegian and Danish fjord.
+See also forth and Persian پل (pol, bridge).

 Pronunciation